 - Jerkass Has a Point: Sure she can be a bitch and an unsympathetic bully towards Usagi, but sometimes she's merely frustrated for having to put up with Usagi goofing off so much in the beginning.
 This fades away in the second season, though.

 - Jerk with a Heart of Gold: She may be sarcastic and have a short-temper, but she's a Nice Girl underneath it all.

-- Lovable Alpha Bitch: Arguably, she is popular at her school, and she does act kind-of snobby and mean towards the other Senshi, particularly Usagi and Ami.
-But she is actually nice to her classmates, and then she becomes nicer (though still Hot-Blooded) to the Senshi.
-The live-action show averts this, as she is more distant than actually mean, and is actually shown to be an outcast because of her psychic powers.
+- Lovable Alpha Bitch: Arguably, she is popular at her school, and she does act kind-of snobby and mean towards the other Guardians, particularly Usagi and Ami.
+But she is actually nice to her classmates, and then she becomes nicer (though still Hot-Blooded) to the Guardians.
+The live-action show and Sailor Moon Crystal avert this, as she is more distant than actually mean, and is actually shown to be an outcast because of her psychic powers.

 - Miko: And a deeply faithful one.
 The Catholic school Rei attends is one for rich girls and a Captain Ersatz of the one that the girls from the Imperial Family (including a young Empress Michiko) and other rich girls attend in Real Life.
-It's a symbol of the Hinos' ultra high-status in Japanese society, not her actual faith.
-This is a Justified Trope: a Shinto practitioner is generally allowed to profess other faiths pararell to their Shinto-based beliefs.note
+It's a symbol of the Hinos' ultra high-status in Japanese society and not her actual faith, but this is a Justified Trope: a Shinto practitioner is generally allowed to profess other faiths parallel to their Shinto-based beliefs.note

 - Ojou: More in the manga.

 - Paper Talisman: As a shinto priestess, Rei can use Ofuda and in some occasions these power her attacks or negatively impact her enemies.
 Minako even steals one of Rei's Ofuda slips and uses it.